MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 > `Project` | `File` | `PropertySheet`

-CPS supports other values for context type, but they are not used in Visual C++ projects.
+CPS supports other values for context type, but they aren't used in Visual C++ projects.

 If the rule should be visible in more than one context, use semi-colons (**;**) to separate the context values, as shown here: